 (c) make such ancillary or incidental order as the court considers appropriate.

-[Section 17A inserted by No. 60 of 2011 s.
+[Section 17A inserted: No. 60 of 2011 s.
 15.]

 17. Application to vary or set aside order

 (1) A person who is or was a party to any proceedings on an application under this Act may apply to a competent court for an order varying or setting aside an order made in those proceedings if the application was heard in the person’s absence.